8anime/PDF-Merger/README.md

 1. Clone or download this repository to your local machine.

-2. Place the PDF files you want to merge in the data folder.
-The script will merge theses files in a single PDF file.
+2. Place the PDF files you want to merge in the `data folder` which is located in the root directory.
+The application will merge theses files in a single PDF file.

-3. Navigate to the main.py script in the root directory.
+3. Navigate to the `main.py` script in the root directory.

 4. Run the script using the following command: